 1. Save up a large down payment

-The easiest way to get a smaller car loan is to save up as much as you can right away.
+The clearest way to get a small car loan is to save up as much as you can as soon as you can.
 With a large down payment, you’ll borrow less and possibly leave room to pay all of your dealer fees and taxes out of pocket instead of rolling them into your auto loan.
 Aim for a 20% down payment if possible.

 A 20% down payment may be out of reach, especially if you need a new car now, but even a small amount shows the lender you’re committed.
 If you don’t need a car right away, figure out how much you can spare from your monthly budget, then set up automatic bank transfers into a targeted savings account.

 If you can manage to save $100 per month, you’ll have $1,200 after your first year.
 Save $200 per month, and you’ll have $2,400 saved after 12 months.
 The more you can save, the smaller your car loan will be in the end.
 If you’d like some budgeting help, here are some of the best budgeting apps we reviewed.